eonil/aafc2/README.md

 and UI rendering must be performed only on main thread for AppKit/UIKit.

 Here can be another problem.
 If incoming messages are too many, memory space can be insufficient.
-In my opinion, if there're too many messages, it doesn't matter because it there are too many messages, it'd hard to process them too.
+In my opinion, if there're too many messages, it doesn't matter because if there are too many messages, it'd hard to process them too.
 At the first place, app should prevent production of huge amount of messages.
 If it's process-able, it's storable I think.
 Also as a final protection, limit the message queue size, and reset the app if it overflows.